CharlesCreativeContent/pokedex-inngest-deepgram/README.md

 This is a **Pokémon Pokédex demo app** built with **Next.js**, **Inngest**, **Deepgram**, and **OpenAI**.
 It demonstrates how to orchestrate an AI-powered workflow—such as transcribing audio and generating intelligent responses—using the [Inngest](https://www.inngest.com) cloud platform.

-> ⚡ Run it locally to interact with the Pokédex via **voice or text**, and observe each workflow step in real-time using Inngest’s Dev UI.
+> ⚡ Run it locally to interact with the Pokédex, and observe each workflow step in real-time using Inngest’s Dev UI.

 ---